 Winter has been tough on our family this year.
-Stomach virus has blown through twice, colds, and seasonal allergies on top of it all.
+Stomach virus has blown through twice, colds, the flu and seasonal allergies on top of it all!
 It’s awful to see my kids sick, but it’s an inevitable part of the season.
 We’ll get through it, and so will you!
 Read on for a few resources to help you through this rough patch.

 I’ll share a few of our favorite streaming resources for your little sickies, and a couple suggestions for what to do when YOU are sick.
 Because the only thing worse than having sick kids is being sick with sick kids.

 I hope you all feel better soon.
 This, too, shall pass.

 When I’m sick I crave the familiar.
 Chicken noodle soup, ginger ale, saltines, and old movies that I can watch or just ignore and fall asleep.